CatherinXo/RPA/README.md

 The tasks for the challenge is mentioned in `RPA Challenge - Fresh news.pdf`

-## Flow chart

-The flow and various functionalities has been pictorically explained in `flowchart.png`

 ## Configfile

 Configuration file with search_phrase, sections and months